RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #637, #638, #639, #640, #641, #642

+Brought over my old Come @ Me giveaway system that was with the old rampant stuff.
+Took a bit to adjust the mixer chat stuff to the recent Rampant work I did, but it is all good now and handles prefixing entries based on week which is a nice new feature.
+Also properly handles new people entering the giveaway and has logging as well.

 ## #635, #636

 Did a little more testing on `kd new` with a CLI package and realized the output